 The lid is arguably the most important aspect of your purchase, for several good reasons.

-Mosquito prevention: No one wants their rain barrels to become mosquito nurseries, but it can happen!
+Mosquito prevention: No one wants their rain barrels to become mosquito nurseries, but it can happen.
 Mosquitoes, including the Culex mosquito that carries West Nile Virus, will breed in a barrel.
 The lid is the first line of defense.
 The sealed, solid lid with a screened, louvered opening is arguably the most effective mosquito screen, followed by screw-on tops with small, screened openings.
 A few drops of dish soap or olive oil will keep the water surface unfriendly to mosquitoes, as will mosquito dunks containing Bt.
-None of these will harm vegetables.
+None of these harm vegetables.

 Cleanliness of rainwater: A good lid can keep small particles and bird droppings out.
 If it has not rained in a long time, you may want to avoid collecting the first flush of rain.
 Allow the rain to give the roof a good wash, then open up the downspout diverters and collect away!

-Bottom line on lids: Careful choice can make a lot of difference in your ultimate satisfaction.
+The bottom line on lids: Careful choice can make a lot of difference in your ultimate satisfaction.

 Rain Barrel Water Distribution